kristoffer-tungland/DependencyInjection.SourceGenerator/README.md

 # DependencyInjection.SourceGenerator.Microsoft
 Register services using attributes instead of registering in code.

+This library simplifies dependency injection in .NET applications by moving service registration from startup code to the service classes themselves using attributes.
+This approach provides compile-time validation, reduces boilerplate code, and keeps service registration logic next to the implementation where it belongs.
+With features like automatic registration of interface implementations, decorator pattern support, and factory registration, it helps maintain clean and maintainable dependency injection configuration, especially in larger applications.

 ## Usage
 Add the "Register" attribute to the class you want to register.
 The attribute takes a type and a lifetime.
 The type is the type you want to register and the lifetime is the lifetime of the service.
 The lifetime is optional and defaults to Transient.